 Can I change my mind once I declare a major?

 Yes.
 You can change your major or add a second major by filling out the Change of Major/Minor form on the Registrar's website.

 Who will be my advisor after I declare a major?

 Once a major is declared you can then visit your new department to be assigned to a faculty advisor in your department.
 The Academic Advising Center can assist you with the transition into your new major by helping you to interpret your new program evaluation and plan for the remainder of your general education courses and students will work with their faculty advisor for any major-specific questions that they may have.

 Where can I go for help relating my potential major(s) to careers?

-The Career Development Center has a variety of resources, including personal career counseling and career assessments to assist you.
+The Career and Professional Development has a variety of resources, including personal career counseling and career assessments to assist you.